 WQXR celebrates Black History Month with I, Too, Sing America: Music In The Life Of Langston Hughes, a one-hour radio special that shines a light on Hughes's lesser-known musical compositions.

-Hosted by Terrance McKnight, WQXR host and former Morehouse professor of music, I, Too, Sing America dives into the songs, cantatas, musicals and librettos that flowed from Hughes’ pen.
+At 10 p.m. on Wednesday, Feb.
+8, 2017, join Terrance McKnight, WQXR host and former Morehouse professor of music, for I, Too, Sing America, which dives into the songs, cantatas, musicals and librettos that flowed from Hughes’ pen.
 As he did with his poetry, Hughes used music to denounce war, combat segregation and restore human dignity in the face of Jim Crow.
 His musical adventures included writing lyrics for stage pieces such as Black Nativity and Tambourines to Glory, works that helped give birth to the genre of Gospel Play, as well as songs for radio plays and political campaigns, and the libretto for Kurt Weill’s Street Songs.

 I, Too, Sing America will also tell the dramatic tale of Hughes’ collaboration with William Grant Still, hailed today as “the Dean of African American composers.”
 For 15 years, against the backdrop of pre-Civil Rights racism, the two fought to see their opera become a reality.
 Their historic success came in 1949, when Troubled Island – which told the story of Haitian revolution leader Jean-Jacques Dessalines – was staged by the New York City Opera, becoming the first opera by African Americans to ever be staged by a major company.